social-protocols/quality-news/README.md

 | 80    |  0.00110132  |

 -->

-So for example, roughly 10.2% of site-wide upvotes go to the first story on the home page, so `upvoteShare[1] = 10.2%`.
-The total share across all ranks adds up to 1.
+## The Causal Model

+But do stories at rank 1 get more upvotes **because** they are shown at rank 1?
+Or are the stories shown at rank 1 **because** they get more upvotes?
+Or both?

+Here is an over-simplified hypothetical causal graph, based on some common sense assumptions:

+          story
+        ↙       ↘
+     rank   →  upvotes

+Story is a confounding variable: it has a direct effect on upvotes, and an indirect effect through rank.
+So even if rank had very little direct effect on upvotes, we would expect to see a strong correlation between rank and upvotes in the data!

+Isolating the **direct causal effect** of rank on upvotes is important, because to properly adjust a story's score for rank, we need to know how many upvotes a story received **because** of the rank it was shown at, and how many it received **because** of how up-votable that story is.
+We plan to publish a writeup on our approach to isolating the causal effect of rank on upvotes soon.

+Solving this problem tells us the share of upvotes that we would **expect** at each rank **if the ranking algorithm where completely random**, or in other words the share of upvotes that **we would expect the average story to receive** at each rank.

 ## Expected Upvotes

-The upvote share tells us how many upvotes a story would receive at a given rank as a percentage of the total number of site-wide upvotes.
-So if we simply multiply this by the site-wide upvotes during some time interval, we get the number of upvotes that we expect the average story to receive at that rank during that time interval.
+So if we simply multiply expected upvote share at a rank by the total site-wide upvotes during some time interval, we get the number of expected upvotes at that rank during that time interval.

-    expectedUpvotes[rank, time] = upvoteShare[rank] * sidewideUpvotes[time]
+    expectedUpvotes[rank, time] = expectedUpvoteShare[rank] * sidewideUpvotes[time]

 Given a history of the story's rank at each time (given by `rank[time]`), we can compute its total expected upvotes: